grantnelson/121/proposal.md

-# Project Title: ideas - UCSDMaps, ClassTrek, Pathfinder
+# Project Title: ideas - UCSDMaps, ClassTrek, Pathfinder, UCSD Classy

 ## Summary
 Never worry about finding your classes again!
 With our app, it's easy to locate your classes and get there on time.
 (110 char)